‘I love him so much’: Family remember man killed in fiery crash

-A devoted father, who worked hard.
+WICHITA, Kan.
+(KSNW) – A devoted father who worked hard.
 That’s how family remember Jose Vasquez, who died in a fiery crash in June.

 “I couldn’t believe, I really didn’t, I couldn’t believe it, I just wanted to run up to the vehicle,” said Elias Vasquez, Jose’s son.

-It was a sea of emergency lights at a Wichita crash scene last June.
-Elias Vasquez met his younger sister by an emergency vehicle, but didn’t know if his father, was okay.
+It was a sea of emergency lights at a Wichita crash scene in June.
+Elias Vasquez met his younger sister by an emergency vehicle but didn’t know if his father was okay.

 “She said that they just crashed and that the truck was on fire,” said Vasquez.